Jess Edwards: Child marriage

-Menstrual Care
+Menstrual care

 In 2025, Edwards cosponsored a bill to repeal 2019 law requiring New Hampshire school districts to provide menstrual products to students.
 Edwards called the requirement "offensive".
 In 2023, Edwards unsuccessfully cosponsored HB129 which would have limited distribution of pads and tampons by making them available only by request from nurses and school administrators.

 Personal life

-Edwards' daughter, Elizabeth, served as a state representative, and Edwards credits her service as the inspiration for his run for office.
+Edwards's daughter, Elizabeth, served as a state representative, and Edwards credits her service as the inspiration for his run for office.